galafis/Automated-Report-Generator/README.md

    ```

 2. **Access Web Interface**
-   - Open `index.html` in your browser for the frontend interface.
+   - Open `index.html` (located in the `templates` folder) in your browser for the frontend interface.
-   - Interactive dashboard with real-time functionality.
+   - Explore the interactive dashboard with real-time functionality.
-   - Responsive design works on desktop and mobile devices.
+   - The responsive design ensures compatibility across desktop and mobile devices.
-   - Click the "Buscar Dados do Backend" button to fetch sample data.
+   - Click the "Buscar Dados do Backend" button to fetch sample data and observe dynamic updates.

 ### File Structure